matrix-org/synapse/README.rst

 Upgrading an existing homeserver
 ================================

-Before upgrading an existing homeserver to a new version, please refer to UPGRADE.rst for any additional instructions.
+IMPORTANT: Before upgrading an existing homeserver to a new version, please refer to UPGRADE.rst for any additional instructions.

 Setting up Federation